Construction Hand and Power Tools

 Introduction to planning and implementing a residential remodeling project.
-Emphasis on development of a professional contract through the preparation of drawings, specifications, schedule, and estimates for a typical residential remodeling project.
-Additional remodeling-related topics include customer relations, insurance, bonding, liens, and sales and marketing.
-IRC requirements relating to planning, foundations, framing, energy conservation, and radon control are studied.
-Hazardous substances in the remodeling industry, sustainability issues, and code inspection sequences are discussed.
-4 Credits (2 Lecture - 6 Lab) Prerequisite(s): BCT102 and BCT103 and BCT109 or BCT102 and BCT103 and BCT128 or BCT103 and BCT104 and BCT109 or BCT103 and BCT104 and BCT128.
+Emphasis on the development and presentation of a professional contract through the preparation of drawings, specifications, schedule, and estimates.
+Additional remodeling-related topics include customer relations, green remodeling and sustainability issues, insurance, bonding, liens, sales and marketing, IRC requirements, hazardous substances, historical district issues, and code inspection sequences.
+The planned project will be constructed in the lab.
+(Formerly BCT251) 3 Credits (1 Lecture - 6 Lab) Prerequisite(s): BCT103 and BCT104 and BCT109.

 Techniques for standard construction estimating procedures from take-off to bid, covering the areas of excavation, concrete, steel, masonry, carpentry, alteration work, mechanical work, electrical work, and general conditions.
 Topics introduced include preparation of the typical quantity take-off and estimated cost recording documents and techniques, as well as preparation and presentation of formal bidding documents.
 Course work includes presentation of an actual estimate.
 3 Credits (3 Lecture) Prerequisite(s): BCT107 and BCT127 or ACH128 and ACH129.